Raghavvram/notes/OS/processor/threads.md

 - A **program** is a set of instructions written in a programming language.
 - A **process** is a running instance of a program with its allocated memory and resources.
 - A **thread** is an execution unit within a process, enabling multitasking and efficient communication.

-I hope this detailed explanation clears things up!
-Let me know if you'd like to dive deeper into any specific part or need examples related to your interests, like threading in backend systems or handling processes in Linux.